Field Notes

 Lever ATS is a solid option for teams that value relationship-driven recruitment and need an intuitive platform to manage their hiring process.
 Its strengths lie in CRM capabilities, flexible workflows, and basic analytics.

-That said, it’s not a one-size-fits-all solution.
+It’s not a one-size-fits-all solution, though.
 Budget constraints, high-volume hiring needs, or advanced customization requirements might push you to explore other options.

-Know your team’s priorities, test the tool, and make sure Lever fits your hiring playbook before diving in.
+Know your team’s priorities, test the tool, and make sure Lever fits your hiring playbook before committing.

 Other ATS reviews